phanxuanquang/phanxuanquang/README.md

 <h1 align='left' style='margin: 20px;' ><samp><strong>Who I Am</strong></samp></h1>

 <p align='left'>
-As a Vietnamese who likes daily life optimization using technology, I'm a software engineer who is passionate for crafting robust, user-centric tehcnology solutions.
+I am a Vietnamese software engineer who likes daily life optimization using technology, and have a deep passionate for crafting robust and user-centric tehcnology solutions.

 Driven by the passion to make meaningful differences, I do want to craft solutions that positively impact the humanity using technology.
 My journey is fueled by a relentless creativity to harness the power of technology in order to effect tangible changes in the world.
 </p>